Financial Grants

 How Mortgage Loan Work

-A mortgage loan is just similar to other loans, it’s just different in the purpose and some aspects.
+A mortgage loan is just similar to other loans, it’s just different from the purpose and some aspects.
 When a borrower found an available lender and successfully applied for the loan, the lender will discuss the loan terms with the borrower and both parties must agree to it.

-After the process, the lender will give the needed financial amount to the borrower to buy or renovate the home.
 Based on the agreement, the monthly payment will start for the borrower to pay the loan amount with its interest for a specific period.

-The property is considered collateral in a mortgage loan.
+However, the property is considered collateral in a mortgage loan.
 If the borrower did not make the monthly payment for the mortgage, the lender will take over the possession of the property and has the right to sell it to another individual.

 Types of Mortgage Loans